Huzefamomin/Huzefamomin/README.md

 <p align="center"><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Huzefamomin&theme=vision-friendly-dark&hide_border=false&include_all_commits=false&count_private=false&layout=compact" /></p>

-<p Note: Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level./></p>
+Note: The count of programming languages present in my public code repositories is merely a measure of language diversity and doesn't provide an accurate reflection of my level of experience or skill in programming.